metacpan/metacpan-cpan-extracted/distros/B/Backblaze-B2V2Client/README.md

                 'new_file_name' => 'ginger_was_perfect.jpg',
                 'file_contents' => $file_contents
         );

+NOTE: If you are going to use the 'file\_contents' method, it's best to load the scalar using the 'slurp\_raw' method in Path::Tiny.
+(I believe 'read\_file' in File::Slurp will work, but have yet to test.)

 You can also pass a 'content-type' key with the MIME type for the new file.
 The default is 'b2/auto'.